|

 According to the crime statistics, district Neukölln is the fourth most unsafe place in Berlin.

-Neukölln is located on the southeastern side of Berlin, close to the Shonefeld Airport and adjacent to the Kreuzberg district.
+Neukölln is located on the southeastern side of Berlin, close to the Schoenefeld Airport and adjacent to the Kreuzberg district.
 This district also borders Alt-Treptow, Baumschulenweg, Tempelhof, and Planterwald.

-Neukölln is divided into nine neighborhoods which include Rollberg, Schillerpromenade, Flughafenstraße, Reuterkiez, Weiße Siedlung, High-Deck-Siedlung, and Körnerpark.
+Neukölln is divided into nine neighborhoods which include Rollberg, Schillerpromenade, FlughafenstraĂźe, Reuterkiez, WeiĂźe Siedlung, High-Deck-Siedlung, and Körnerpark.
 This area has several public parks in its western and eastern outskirts.

 Population

-The northern parts of the district have the highest numbers of migrants, which is about 65%.
+The northern part of the district has the highest number of migrants, which is about 65%.
 Some ethnic groups include; Yugoslavia, Arabian, Turkish, Polish, Yugoslavia, and Sowjetunion.

-That said, most of this district’s population comprises of young educated people.
+That said, most of this district’s population comprises young educated like-minded people.
 However, they don’t affect this district’s social life as most of them leave after starting a family.

-Neukölln is full of vintage shops, markets, and vegan eateries, making it a favorite for cool kids.
-The creative community in this district is alive and makes it their goal for everyone to feel welcomed into bars, art galleries, and groovy restaurants.
+Neukölln is full of cool stuff like vintage shops, markets, and vegan eateries, making it a favorite for cool kids.
+The creative community in this district is alive and makes it their goal for everyone to feel welcomed into bars, art galleries, and the best restaurants.

 This district also buzzes with the LGBTQ community, hence quite inclusive.